-That the following matters be agreed as the basis of the Core Strategy policy for the Town Centre;

-- a.
-The town centre boundary as show on the plan in Appendix 3 of the report of the Assistant Director of Development and Community Strategy - b.
-The Vision for Maidstone Town Centre as set out at paragraph 1.3.18 of the report of the Assistant Director of Development and Community Strategy - c.
-The town centre quarters shown on the plan in Appendix 4 of the report of the Assistant Director of Development and Community Strategy with the extension of the 'urban enterprise' quarter to include Albion Place and the Haynes site. - d.
-The policy directions set out in the report and summarised in Appendix 5 of the report of the Assistant Director of Development and Community Strategy
+- 1.1 Issue for Decision - 1.1.1 To consider the key issues for the basis of the Core Strategy policy for the town centre. - 1.2 Recommendation of the Assistant Director of Development and Community Strategy - 1.2.1 That the Cabinet Member for Regeneration agree the following matters as the basis of the Core Strategy policy for the Town Centre; - a.
+The town centre boundary as show on the plan in Appendix 3 - b.
+The Vision for Maidstone Town Centre as set out at paragraph 1.3.18 - c.
+The town centre quarters shown on the plan in Appendix 4 with the extension of the 'urban enterprise' quarter to include Albion Place and the Haynes site. - d.
+The policy directions set out in the report and summarised in Appendix 5